 Miso paste is Japanese fermented soybean paste.
 A pantry staple that’s naturally vegan, the flavor profile is salty and savory.
 And FULL of umami flavor!

-3. In a small bowl, mix the ingredients for the Miso glaze.
+- Make miso glaze.
+In a small bowl, add the ingredients for the Miso glaze.
+Mix together until there are no lumps and set aside.

 Watch how to make it: